-If stage 1 is used, the STE indicates the address of one or more CDs in memory.
+If stage 1 is used, the STE indicates the address of one or more CDs in memory using the STE.S1ContextPtr field.

 The CD associates the StreamID with stage 1 translation table base pointers (to translate VA into IPA), perstream configuration, and ASID.
 If substreams are in use, multiple CDs indicate multiple stage 1 translations, one for each substream.
 Transactions provided with a SubstreamID are terminated when stage 1 translation is not enabled.